-The Garda Síochána operates in locations across the State and positions to be filled from this competition may occur in any Garda Síochána Division.
-The precise nature of the assignment of successful candidates will vary depending on the location and role in which positions arise to be filled.
+The Garda Síochána operates in locations across the State and positions to be filled from this competition may occur in any Garda Síochána Division or specialist unit.
+The precise nature of the assignment of successful candidates will vary depending on the location and role in which positions arise to be filled at the discretion of the Garda Commissioner.